FweeGamerHD/ServerPlayertimeTicker/README.md

    - Place the downloaded JAR file into the `mods` folder of your Minecraft Fabric server.

 2. **Configuration:**
-   - After starting the server with the mod installed, a configuration file (`serverplayertime.json`) will be generated in the `config` folder.
+   - After starting the server with the mod installed, a configuration file (`playtime_data.json`) will be generated in the `config` folder.
-   - Edit the configuration file to adjust settings such as maximum playtime and action bar message format.
+   - Edit the configuration file to adjust settings such as maximum playtime and hotbar message format.
    - Note: Use %m and %s as seen in the default config to place the minute and second counter in the text.

 3. **Operation:**
    - The mod will automatically start tracking playtime for each player as soon as they join the server.
-   - Players will receive periodic updates on their remaining playtime via the action bar.
+   - Players will see their remaining playtime above the hotbar.
    - If a player exceeds the maximum playtime, they will be automatically kicked from the server.

 ## Contributing